marcussteinbacher/vine/README.md

 ```

 ## 5. Model Analysis & Backtesting
 A risk model is only as good as its performance in the real world.
-We provide a suite of statistical tests in the `backtest` module to validate our VaR and ES forecasts.
+I provide a suite of statistical tests in the `backtest` module to validate our VaR and ES forecasts.

 ### 5.1 VaR Backtests
 - **Kupiec Test (1995)**: An unconditional coverage test that verifies if the total number of violations is consistent with the theoretical $\alpha$ level.